vinum-team/Vinum/docs/Tutorials/fundamental/calc.md

-# State Calculating
+# Calculating State
-In this tutorial, you will be introduced to a new object that will allow for efficient derived values, that is `Calc`!
+In this tutorial, you will be introduced to a new object that allows for efficient derived values, that is `Calc`!

 We first need to import its constructor: